-If you have never gone to therapy before you might7.15.16W What to expect during THerapy only be expecting to have the therapist ask you to lay down on the couch and start talking.
+If you have never gone to therapy before you might only be expecting to have the therapist ask you to lay down on the couch and start talking.
 TV and movies do a poor job of showing what happens inside a therapy session.
 I hope to answer some common questions and provide insight into what to expect during therapy from thinking about it, to making the call, and the first session.

 Richer Life Counseling Las Vegas Marriage and Family Therapy Presents